Jen Hsun Huang Sells 120,000 Shares of NVIDIA Co. (NASDAQ:NVDA) Stock

 NVIDIA Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Friday, June 28th.
-Shareholders of record on Tuesday, June 11th will be given a $0.10 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, June 28th.
+Stockholders of record on Tuesday, June 11th were given a $0.10 dividend.
 This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.32%.
-This is a positive change from NVIDIA’s previous quarterly dividend of $0.04.
-The ex-dividend date of this dividend is Tuesday, June 11th.
-NVIDIA’s dividend payout ratio is presently 2.34%.
+This is a boost from NVIDIA’s previous quarterly dividend of $0.04.
+The ex-dividend date was Tuesday, June 11th.
+NVIDIA’s dividend payout ratio (DPR) is presently 2.34%.

-NVDA has been the topic of a number of recent analyst reports.
-Barclays lowered their price target on shares of NVIDIA from $1,200.00 to $145.00 and set an “overweight” rating on the stock in a research note on Monday, June 10th.
-Morgan Stanley reiterated an “overweight” rating on shares of NVIDIA in a research report on Monday, June 10th.
-CICC Research began coverage on NVIDIA in a report on Wednesday, March 6th.
-They issued an “outperform” rating and a $87.00 price target on the stock.
-Bank of America lifted their price objective on NVIDIA from $132.00 to $150.00 and gave the stock a “buy” rating in a report on Monday, June 3rd.
-Finally, Rosenblatt Securities upped their target price on NVIDIA from $140.00 to $200.00 and gave the company a “buy” rating in a report on Tuesday, June 18th.
-Five investment analysts have rated the stock with a hold rating, thirty-nine have issued a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, NVIDIA currently has a consensus rating of “Moderate Buy” and a consensus target price of $123.80.
+A number of brokerages have commented on NVDA.
+Wedbush increased their price objective on shares of NVIDIA from $100.00 to $120.00 and gave the stock an “outperform” rating in a report on Thursday, May 23rd.
+StockNews.com lowered NVIDIA from a “strong-buy” rating to a “hold” rating in a research note on Tuesday, June 18th.
+Sanford C. Bernstein lifted their price objective on NVIDIA from $100.00 to $130.00 and gave the stock an “outperform” rating in a research report on Thursday, May 23rd.
+Mizuho boosted their price objective on NVIDIA from $118.00 to $127.50 and gave the stock a “buy” rating in a report on Tuesday, June 4th.
+Finally, HSBC raised their target price on shares of NVIDIA from $105.00 to $135.00 and gave the company a “buy” rating in a research note on Friday, May 10th.
+Five research analysts have rated the stock with a hold rating, thirty-eight have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of $125.66.

 NVIDIA Company Profile